edgarberm/async-route-manager/README.md

 The problem with React Router is that it does not know if the child component has the data needed to be rendered.
-In most cases the data comes from an API and is not available when you execute the componentWillMount method of the component.
+In most cases the data comes from an API and is not available when you execute the `componentWillMount` method of the component.

-In the ideal scenario, a preload should appear while the data is being obtained, and once the data is available, render the component.
-Wait, in the ideal scenario, the first preloader must be different from the sections preloader.
+In the ideal scenario, a preloader should appear while the data is being obtained, and once the data is available, the component can be rendered.
+Wait, in the ideal scenario, the first preloader must be different from the preloader for the sections.

 Maybe an illustrated example can be more explicit...

 ![async-route-manager gif](http://www.builtbyedgar.com/lab/async-route-manager.gif)
-* API resources for the example by [Reqres](http://reqres.in).
+API resources for the example by [Reqres](http://reqres.in).
 Thanks!

 ## Integration

-I assume that you're using [react-router](https://www.npmjs.com/package/react-router).
+**NOTE**: More details soon.

 ### Configure the routes